rfgong/economics-research-feed/weekly_feed_prompt.md

 SELECTION
 Maximum 15 working papers total: Top Working Papers up to 5 ranked by expected value; Alternates up to 10.
 Do not pad.
 Deduplicate across sources and prefer the canonical version.

-For each: Title; Authors; Source + first-release date; Abstract (verbatim only if user-provided/public domain/license permits; otherwise concise source-faithful summary of question/method-data/main finding with no invented interpretation); Why it matters (one concise sentence).
+For each: Title; Authors; Source + first-release date; Abstract (verbatim block quote preferred; otherwise you may use multiple properly attributed quotations in a source-faithful summary of question/method-data/main finding with no invented interpretation); Why it matters (one concise sentence).

 WORK IN PROGRESS
 Up to 5 genuinely earlier-stage projects from tracked websites/CVs/research pages, outside the 15-paper cap.
 Include only if newly posted/announced/meaningfully newly described in the window, credibly active, clears the relevance threshold, and has no public manuscript.
 Once a manuscript appears, move it to the working-paper pool.
 Give title, researchers, available description without inference, evidence/stage, and one sentence on why it is worth watching.
 Do not pad.